 - Inspect the glass regularly in order to detect any cracks.
-If you spot one, turn the stove off immediately. - WARNING: DO NOT ABUSE OF GLASS DOOR BY STRIKING OR SLAMMING SHUT. - CAUTION: DO NOT USE THE STOVE IF THE GLASS IS BROKEN. - CAUTION: DO NOT BUILD FIRE TOO CLOSE TO THE GLASS. - If the glass on your stove breaks, replace only with a ROBAX[®] glass 5mm thick supplied by your E.P.A Osburn dealer. - WARNING: NEVER USE A SUBSTITUTE MATERIAL. - To replace the glass, remove the screws retaining the glass retainers inside the door.
+If you spot one, turn the stove off immediately.
+Do not use the stove if the glass is broken. - Do not abuse the glass door by striking or slamming shut.
+Do not use the stove if the glass is broken. - If the glass on your stove breaks, replace only with a Robax 5mm thick glass supplied by your Osburn dealer. - To replace the glass, remove the screws retaining the glass retainers inside the door.
 Remove the mouldings and replace the damaged piece with a new one.
 Perform the procedure backwards after replacing.
-When replacing the glass, you should change the glass gasket to make sure you keep it sealed. - WARNING: NEVER WASH THE GLASS WITH A PRODUCT THAT MAY SCRATCH IT. - WARNING: USE A SPECIALIZED PRODUCT, AVAILABLE IN THE STORES WHERE WOOD STOVES ARE SOLD.
-ONLY WASH WHEN THE STOVE IS COLD.

-Under normal operating conditions, the glass is designed to stay clean.
+When replacing the glass, you should change the glass gasket to make sure you keep it sealed. - Never wash the glass with a product that may scratch it.
+Use a specialized product, available in the stores where wood stoves are sold.
+Only wash when the stove is cold. - Under normal operating conditions, the glass is designed to stay clean.
 Glass cleaning may be required when burning damp wood.
 Furthermore, small creosote or soot accumulation may occur in the lower end corners of the glass when burning the stove with the air control at the minimum setting.
 This is normal.
 The glass will clean itself when burning a hot fire during one hour or more with the air control at its maximum setting.
 Nevertheless, cleaning the glass on a regular basis is recommended to prevent thicker creosote or soot accumulation that can be very hard to remove.